Posts

 Image

 This list is a summary of misinterpretations that I have noticed during the last years as an aeronautical engineer, which from my perspective (and probably in the opinion of the editors and reviewers who have understood and published my research) do not allow to know the fundamental physics of real aerodynamics (and fluid dynamics).
-As usual in this blog, I try to be concise by developing my explanation for each of them in a single paragraph.
-No more blah, blah, blah and let's get to the point.
+As usual in this blog, I try to be concise by explaining each of them in a single paragraph.
+No more blah, blah, blah, and let's get to the point.
 Fig. 1 Continuity exists everywhere.
 Sky and Water (M.C.
 Escher, 1938).
 1. "Ideal flows perfectly attach to the surfaces".
-Although it is not yet possible to confirm or deny this from an experimental point of view ( the superfluid fountain is not a flow past an object experiment), the Potential Flow Theory (PFT) assumes that an ideal (i.e. incompressible, irrotational and inviscid; i-i-i) flow will turn around, even with sharp leading edges, to maintain a perfectly attached flow
+Although it is not yet possible to confirm or deny this from an experimental point of view ( the superfluid fountain is not a flow past an object experiment), the Potential Flow Theory (PFT) assumes that an ideal (i.e. incompressible, irrotational, and inviscid; i-i-i) flow will turn around, even with sharp leading edges, to maintain a perfectly attached flow pattern to the bo

 Image